AndrewEllis93/Print-Tuning-Guide/articles/misconceptions_misinformation.md

 ## Two 0.4mm Perimeters = 0.8mm

-(The title is just an example, this of course applies to any line width or perimeter count.
-I'm using 0.4mm for simplicity, even though I generally recommend printing line widths larger than nozzle diameter)
+The title is just an example, this applies to any line width or perimeter count.

+- I'm using 0.4mm for simplicity, even though I generally recommend printing line widths larger than nozzle diameter.

 Two 0.4mm perimeters **does not equal 0.8mm.**